-Before the NCAA season begins, it’s time for the now-annual venture into the murky world of NCAA scoring for those who might want to know a little more about what’s going on.
-Fair warning: you’ll be saner if you don’t.
+Before the NCAA season begins, it’s time for the now-annual venture into the murky world of NCAA scoring for those who might want to know a little more about what’s actually going on behind that bonkers 9.950 that just got thrown.
+Fair warning: you’ll be happier if you don’t.

-For the full experience, be sure to check out of the first post on vault.
+For the full experience, be sure to check out the posts on vault, beam, and floor.

 Composing a routine

-- At minimum, an NCAA routine must include 3 A-valued elements, 3 B-valued elements, and 2 C-valued elements.
+- At minimum, an NCAA routine must include 3 A-value elements, 3 B-value elements, and 2 C-value elements.

 1 – Two separate bar changes.
 This means that you can’t just start on the low bar, get up to the high bar, and then dismount.
 At some point in the routine, you have to transition from low to high, and from high to low.